Cedar Valley Experiences Baby Boom

 ‘Being able to deliver these moms keeps these families in our community,’ Hagen said.

-On busy delivery days, the hospital was often forced to move families and newborns to other wings in the hospital to accommodate the overflow.
+On busy delivery days, the hospital was often forced to move families and newborns to other wings of the hospital to accommodate the overflow.

 Read the full story on KWWL.